gaganvirkpta1/shopify-whatsapp-app/README.md

 ---

-**Made with ❤️ for Shopify merchants who want to connect with their customers via WhatsApp**
+**Made with ❤️ for Shopify merchants who want seamless WhatsApp integration**